What are College committees?

 How to apply

-Students must register their interest in being a committee representative by Monday 6 November at 09:00.
-The online application form asks for your name, CRSid, study programme and committee of interest.
+Students must register their interest in being a committee representative by Wednesday 6 November at 09:00.
+The online application form which will open shortly asks for your name, CRSid, study programme and committee of interest.
 Students may also put in an open application, which means the College will choose which committee your application is assigned to.

 Successful candidates will be informed by email within one week.
 Please note that most committees have meetings in November, so please ensure you are available before making an application.